alphagov/govuk-developer-docs/source/manual/deploying-terraform.html.md

 to our AWS environments.

 - `govuk-users` can't deploy anything
-- `govuk-powerusers` can deploy everything except IAM, ie users and policies.
+- `govuk-powerusers` and `govuk-platformhealth-powerusers` can deploy everything except IAM (users and policies).
 - `govuk-administrators` can deploy everything including IAM.

 You can find which class of user you are [in the infra-security